aludez/phasorNoiseSim/README.md

 The files high_pass.txt, low_pass2.txt, H.csv and L.csv are included because they are referenced in the toyPhasorModel.
 H and L are the HBA and LBA frequency responses, and high_pass and low_pass2 are the high and low pass filters responses we used in the anechoic chamber tests.

+I've also added a compilable, executable version (named noiseModelApp) as long as you have libRootFftwWrapper installed.
+Inputs are the same as above but you can compile it with make and run it from the command line.
 # phasorNoiseSim